burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 Define max number of hidden nodes **L** and expected training accuracy $\epsilon$ Starting from $l=0$ (l is a number of current hidden nodes):
 - Increment $l_t = l_{t-1} + 1$
-- Initialize weights $w_l$ and bias $b_l$ of the newly added hidden nauron randomly (do not reinitialize already existing neurons)
+- Initialize weights $w_l$ and bias $b_l$ of the newly added hidden neuron randomly (do not reinitialize already existing neurons)
 - Calculate output vector $H$
 - Calculate weight vector $\hat\beta$
 - Calculate error after adding node
 - Check if $E < \epsilon$
-- If not then increate number of hidden nodes and repeat the process.
+- If not then increase the number of hidden nodes and repeat the process.

-There is a chance that $l > L$ at some point of the process and $E > \epsilon$.
-At this point we should repeat whole process of training and initialization.
+There is a chance that $l > L$ at some point in the process and $E > \epsilon$.
+At this point, we should repeat the whole process of training and initialization.

-Idea of incrementing size of the network is not new and usually produces better results that setting network size "by hand".
-There is one dissadventage which is especially important in terms of ELMs... computation time.
-If your network happens to be large (let's say 1000 hidden nodes), in worse case we have to make 1000 matrix invertions.
+The idea of incrementing the size of the network is not new and usually produces better results than setting network size "by hand".
+There is one disadvantage which is especially important in terms of ELMs... computation time.
+If your network happens to be large (let's say 1000 hidden nodes), in worse cases we have to make 1000 matrix inversions.

 If you're interested in I-ELM, you should know there are many variations of it:
  - II-ELM (improved I-ELM)
  - CI-ELM (convex I-ELM)
  - EI-ELM (enhance I-ELM)

- I'm not going to explain every one of them because this article should be just a quick summary and a place to start instead of whole book about all variations of ELMs.
-Besides that probably every person reading this is here not by a mistake and know how to find more information about interesting topic if he/she knows what to look for :P
+ I'm not going to explain every one of them because this article should be just a quick summary and a place to start instead of the whole book about all variations of ELMs.
+Besides that probably every person reading this is here not by a mistake and know how to find more information about an interesting topic if he/she knows what to look for :P

 ### [P-ELM (2008)][p-elm]

-After introducing incremental version of ELM another improvement was to use pruning to achieve optimal structure of the network.
+After introducing an incremental version of ELM another improvement was to use pruning to achieve the optimal structure of the network.
 P-ELM (pruned ELM) was introduced in 2008 by Hai-Jun Rong.
-Algorithm starts with a very large network and removes nodes which are not relevant to predictions.
+The algorithm starts with a very large network and removes nodes that are not relevant to predictions.
 By "not relevant" we mean that node is not taking part in predicting output value (i.e. output value is close to 0).
-This idea was able to produce smaller clasifiers and is mostly suitable for pattern classification.
+This idea was able to produce smaller classifiers and is mostly suitable for pattern classification.

 ### [EM-ELM (2009)][em-elm]

 This version of ELM is not a standalone version but an improvement of I-ELM.
-EM stands for Error-Minimized and allows to add group of nodes instead of only one.
-Those nodes are inserted randomly into the network until error is not below $\epsilon$.
+EM stands for Error-Minimized and allows to add a group of nodes instead of only one.
+Those nodes are inserted randomly into the network until the error is not below $\epsilon$.

 ### [Regularized ELM (2009)][reg-elm]

 Starting in 2009, Zheng studied the stability and generalization performance of ELM.
-He and his team come up with the idea of adding regularization to orignal formula for calculating $\hat\beta$.
+He and his team come up with the idea of adding regularization to the original formula for calculating $\hat\beta$.

 Right now it looks like: